MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ---
 author: SoniaLopezBravo
-description: Introduction to resources estimation in quantum computing and the Azure Quantum Resource Estimator ms.author: sonialopez ms.date: 01/29/2024 ms.service: azure-quantum ms.subservice: computing ms.topic: overview
+description: Learn about the Resource Estimator, an open-source tool that allows you to estimate the resources needed to run a quantum program on a quantum computer. ms.author: sonialopez ms.date: 07/01/2024 ms.service: azure-quantum ms.subservice: computing ms.topic: overview